 Boo at the Zoo

-For three weekends in October, the Zoo gets decked out for the season with festive displays (perfect for photo ops), treat stations and fun activities (for the kids and the animals!).
+For three weekends in October, the Zoo gets decked out for the season with festive displays (perfect for photo ops), treat stations, and fun activities (for the kids and the animals!).
 Bring your own bag and come in costume for a trick-or-treat safari.
-The zoo residents are getting in on the fun, too, so if you want to see them chowing down on some pumpkins, there’s a feeding schedule.
-Also, there’s an adorable new baby orangutan, Jambi!
-Boo at the Zoo is included with admission (and members get in free) but timed reservations are required.
+The zoo residents are getting in on the fun, too, so if you want to see them chowing down on some pumpkins, check out the feeding schedule on the zoo map.
+New for this year, there’s pumpkin putt-putt, a costume parade, and a “Trick-or-Tree House” dance party.
+Boo at the Zoo is included with admission, and members get in free.

 Fintastic Fall Days at Adventure Aquarium

-The aquarium is decked out with jack-o-lanterns, giant pumpkin displays in the shape of marine animals, and even underwater pumpkin carvers!
-They’ve also got fun Halloween-y activities like pumpkin-painting and the “What Goes Bump in the Midnight Zone” show where you’ll learn about the creatures of the deep.
+The aquarium is decked out with jack-o-lanterns, giant pumpkin displays in the shape of marine animals, and even an underwater pumpkin patch.
+They’ve also got fun Halloween-y activities like pumpkin-painting.

 Scarecrow Walk and More at Morris ArBOOretum

-Every year, Morris Arboretum holds a scarecrow design contest around a theme, and this year it’s Villains!
+Every year, Morris Arboretum holds a scarecrow design contest around a theme — this year it’s cartoons.
 Through the month of October, you can see them on display, pose with them and even vote for your favorites.
 The arboretum is also bringing back the Morris Pumpkin Cottage, a 100-square-foot exhibit covered in hundreds of pumpkins!
-On October 17th, come in costume for a scavenger hunt and dance party along the scarecrow walk at 5 p.m.
-(That requires an extra ticket, for $30 per car.)
+On October 30th, come for Spooky Season Crafting at 11 a.m.

 Spooky Mini Golf at Franklin Square

 Franklin Square’s Philly-themed mini golf is transformed into spooky fun for the Halloween season with decorations, lights, fog and other fun surprises.
-While you’re there, you can also ride the carousel, hit the playground and watch the fountain show.
-The whole production with the lights and smoke runs from 6 to 9 p.m. nightly, but for little ones who are more daytime-oriented (or just scare easily), the Halloween decorations (and other attractions) are around all day long.
-Franklin Square also hosts a trick-or-treat trail on October 26th.
+While you’re there, you can also ride the carousel, hit the playground, and watch the fountain show.
+The whole production with the lights and smoke runs from 6 to 9 p.m. nightly, but for little ones who are more daytime-oriented (or just scare easily), the Halloween decorations (and other attractions) are around all day.
+Franklin Square also hosts a free pumpkin patch on October 18th, the trick-or-treat trail on October 25th.
 (And the pups get one the next day!)
-More on that later.

 Colonial Gardens’ Pumpkinland